open-telemetry/opentelemetry-specification/specification/trace/tracestate-probability-sampling.md

 ##### Requirement: Combining multiple sampling decisions using logical `or`

-When multiple samplers are combined using composition, the sampling decision is to sample if at least of the combined samplers decies to sample.
+When multiple samplers are combined using composition, the sampling decision is to sample if at least one of the combined samplers decides to sample.

 ##### Requirement: Combine multiple consistent probability samplers using the minimum p-value